dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 ## Trailing data in TCP

-Clearify the impact of processing wire captures which includes trailing data in TCP.
+Clarify the impact of processing wire captures which includes trailing data in TCP.
 What will appear trailing data, what will appear as malformed messages?